tkhq/docs/docs/passkeys/options.md

 <img src="/img/passkeys/no_passkey_available.png" alt="Chrome error when no matching passkey has been found for the provided Credential ID" width="360px"/>

-However, if the wrong credential ID is specified without `transports` set (or with other-than-internal `transports` set), browsers won't error right away because they can't enumerate credentials a priori.
+However, if the wrong credential ID is specified without `transports` set (or with other-than-internal `transports` set), browsers won't error right away because they can't enumerate external credentials.
 They will display an error once the user has pressed their security key or gone through the cross-device passkey flow:

 <img src="/img/passkeys/wrong_credential_id.png" alt="Chrome error when the credential ID used by the user is not in the allowCredentials list" width="360px"/>